The Chase (1991 film): Plot

-A month later, on February 9, 1988, Wallis is now a grandfather and plans to retire, Tammie still works at the Union office, and Whipple reconnects with her estranged father (Paul Collins).
+A month later, on February 9, 1988, Wallis is now a grandfather and plans to retire, Tammie still works at the Union office, and Whipple reconnects with her estranged father.
 On this particular date, Hutchinson decides to rob the Union office, planning to flee for Brazil.
 Holding up the bank with a handgun, he demands Tammie transfer the bank's money into his suitcase.
 Tammie activates a silent alarm to alert the police, but Hutchinson flees in his Blazer before they can arrive.
 Wallis and Hammer respond to the scene, as do Silva and Stair, who decide to fly over and record the ensuing pursuit.

 Police intercept Hutchinson and attempt to cut him off, but fail.
 Wallis and Hammer attempt as well, but see that Hutchinson is heading directly for them and attempt to escape their cruiser.
 However, Wallis' seatbelt fails to release, and by the time he manages to get out, Hutchinson strikes him with the Blazer, killing him instantly.
 The pursuing officers lose sight of Hutchinson, but Silva and Stair remain overhead.
 Hutchinson crashes the Blazer and flees on foot, encountering Whipple and Julian and attempting to carjack them.
 Julian runs off while Whipple drives away, missing gunfire from Hutchinson.
-Continuing on, Hutchinson encounters John Laurienti (Ben Johnson) and his disabled daughter, and forces Laurienti to drive him away in his green Chevrolet C/K. Silva, realizing the police do not know what vehicle Hutchinson is in, and being unable to inform them, flies the helicopter directly in front of the truck and lands in front of them, forcing it to stop.
+Continuing on, Hutchinson encounters John Laurienti and his disabled daughter, and forces Laurienti to drive him away in his green Chevrolet C/K. Silva, realizing the police do not know what vehicle Hutchinson is in, and being unable to inform them, flies the helicopter directly in front of the truck and lands in front of them, forcing it to stop.
 Police are then alerted to Hutchinson's whereabouts and surround the truck.
 Laurienti is pulled from the vehicle unharmed, and Hutchinson is shot dead by police after attempting to shoot Laurienti and the officers.

 In the aftermath, Whipple ends her relationship with Julian and is in a much stronger relationship with her father, who is supporting her during her pregnancy.
 Wallis' son Dale gives a speech at his father's funeral and breaks down over the sudden death of his father.
 Tammie, now self-confident, plans to head off to college.
 Laurienti survives and is given a new white truck on behalf of KCNC-TV.